Volunteer in Ethiopia with IKPVA – Cheap Volunteer Programs in Ethiopia!

 Requirements to our volunteer programs in Ethiopia

-Volunteers must be at least 20 years old on the start of your placement.
+Volunteers must be at least 20 years old at the start of your placement.

 Volunteers must have adequate travel insurance.